tsterker/keripy-theatrical/README.md

 In order to use this package, you need install it into an existing project that uses `keripy`.

-Installation is currently done by checking out this `keripy-theatrical` repo and running the install script from within your target project.
+Installation is currently done by checking out this `keripy-theatrical` repo and running the [./bin/install.sh](bin/install.sh) script from within your target project.

 **Example:**
 ```bash